akbrauer/Main_Project/README.md

-# Main_Project
+# Personal Planner & Recipe Archive
-For demo purposes a live deployment of this app can be found at
+For demo purposes a live deployment of this app can be found at https://akbrauer.onrender.com/ Do be aware that since this is hosted at a free service, the server may take up to a minute to wake up from rest when the domain is first accessed